amethystaurora-robo/Rare_event_algorithms/README.md

 Above an increase of variance can be observed for both temperature and salinity prior to transitions in both forced systems.
 An increase of auto-correlation was not observed for either transition.
 Atmospheric variables x,y, and z showed fluctuations and no clear trend for either auto-correlation or variance.

+The final aim of this study is to observe any transitions back to the on state with continued but opposing forcing using the RE algorithm.
+Results below.

 # References:

 1. (F. Ragone, personal communication, 2025)